hgranthorner/zigsweeper/README.md

 ## TODO

-- [ ] Set up winning and losing states IN PROGRESS
+- [X] Set up winning and losing states
+- [ ] Convert everything to rec collisions
 - [ ] Be able to reset the game
 - [ ] Choose your difficulty
 - [ ] Properly center mine numbers